PetarSimonovic/MERN_crib_sheet/README.md

 In 'models' create a .js file, and give it an appropriate name for the project.

-Eg, a movie database could be called 'movie-models.js' and contain the following:
+Eg, the file for a movie database could be called 'movie-model.js' and contain the following:

 ```js
 const mongoose = require('mongoose')